kuntashov/redmine-bundle-uat/README.md

 ### Update vagrant box

-if there is a change in the box, or new plugins there add to bundle you need to be update the box
+If the box image was updated or new plugins were added to bundle then you need to update the box

 ```Shell
 cd redmine-bundle-uat